mojaveexpressguide/mojaveexpressguide.github.io/docs/Appendix/Texture Guides.md

 ### [Salamand3r's Texture Guide](https://salamand3r.fail/texture-guide)

 A comprehensive texture modding guide that works for both TTW and NV.
+I can not provide support for this unfortunately.

 ### [Weapon Texture Guide](<Weapon Texture Guide>)